Myotragus: Physiology, growth and reproduction

-Analysis of the high-crowned teeth of M. balearicus, shows that they grew more slowly than those of other caprines, with their last teeth erupting at approximately six years of age, likely as an adaption to their longevity.
-Based on skeletochronology and dental durability analysis, some individuals of M. balearicus are likely to have reached a lifespan of 27 years.
+Histological analysis of the bones of M. balearicus shows lamellar-zonal tissue throughout the cortex (outer layer of the bone), with lines of arrested growth indicating periods where growing ceased.
+Although this bone morphology has previously been asserted to be otherwise unique to reptiles and a sign that Myotragus was ectothermic like reptiles, later research suggested that this bone morphology is common to all ruminants and is not unique to Myotragus.
+Based on counting the lines of arrested growth, it has been estimated that M. balearicus reached maximum size (somatic maturity) and probably sexual maturity at 12 years of age.
+Analysis of the high-crowned teeth of M. balearicus, shows that they grew more slowly than those of other caprines, with their last teeth erupting at approximately six years of age, likely as an adaptation to their longevity, though the rodent-like evergrowing lower incisor of M. balearicus erupted early, both relative to the posterior teeth and in absolute age compared to other bovids.
+Based on skeletochronology and dental durability analysis, some individuals of M. balearicus are likely to have reached a lifespan of 27 years, which is exceptionally long relative to its body size.
 The estimated mortality rates are substantially lower than those found for other members of Bovidae, with a large proportion of individuals surviving into old age.